 Calling all confectionary lovers, rain can’t dampen the spirit for a totally unique and dare we say SWEET adventure!
 Our Sweet Treat Trail is perfect for a rainy day pick me up with stops to shop and treats to tempt throughout the Hershey and Harrisburg region!
 Pop in to small, family-owned bakeries, try locally churned ice cream in creative flavors, and delight in chocolate-covered EVERYTHING (Homemade marshmallows!
 Potato Chips!
 Even Bacon!)

 All aboard Hershey Trolley Works for a sightseeing tour around the historic Hershey inside a vintage trolley.
 Your informative tour guide will cover the story of Milton Hershey, point out notable town landmarks, and provide a couple chocolate samples!
-Book the Original or Historical Trolley Tour, or look into a Seasonal Tour!
+Book the Original or Historical Trolley Tour, or look into a Seasonal Tour.

 Work up an appetite or walk off lunch at Tanger Outlets Hershey while you browse 60 stores, like Polo Ralph Lauren, Under Armour, Coach, Banana Republic, Adidas and Gap Outlet.
 You’ll only get wet when you run your shopping bags to the car so you can go back for more!

 While the flowers at Hershey Gardens are enjoying the rain, you and the family can head indoors to the Milton & Catherine Hershey Conservatory, which houses seasonally changing exhibits in the Educational & Horticultural Wing, a Welcome Pavilion, and a Garden Shop.
 In the Butterfly Atrium, walk among 500-600 tropical butterflies from around the globe!
 The beautiful four-star, four-diamond Hotel Hershey® is a must-see, whether you’re a guest or just taking shelter from the rain!
 Indulge in a delicious meal, decadent dessert, or a chocolate martini at one of their restaurants and bars.
-Stroll through The Shops At The Hotel Hershey®, which offer everything from Hershey-branded apparel and gifts to chocolate diamonds.

 Just down the road from the Hersheypark Drive attractions, you’ll find a world-class automotive experience for the whole family.
 AACA Museum, Inc. is home to vintage vehicles, cars, buses, and motorcycles from the 1890s through the 1980s.
 It's been recognized by the Smithsonian as an Affiliate Museum, an extremely rare honor.
 There’s something interesting and nostalgic everywhere you look!